South Florida Bulls football: Jim Leavitt era (1997–2010)

-2007

 The 2007 football season marked the first ascent into both the AP Poll and BCS standings for the Bulls.
-They reached No. 23 after defeating No. 17 Auburn 26–23 in OT, No. 18 after defeating North Carolina 37–10, No. 6 after defeating No. 5 West Virginia 21–13, No. 5 after defeating FAU 35–23, and the team finally peaked at No. 2 after defeating UCF 64–12.
-The Bulls' high ranking was short lived, as South Florida lost its next 3 games, and tumbled out of the rankings.
+They reached No. 23 after defeating No. 17 Auburn 26–23 in OT, No. 18 after defeating North Carolina 37–10, No. 6 after defeating No. 5 West Virginia 21–13, No. 5 after defeating FAU 35–23, and the team finally peaked at No. 2 in the country after defeating UCF 64–12.
+The Bulls' high ranking was short lived, as South Florida lost its next 3 games after injuries plagued the team.
 The Bulls would rebound and win three straight games to close out the regular season ranked No. 21 in the BCS standings and No. 23 in the AP Poll.
 After a 9–3 season, the Bulls earned a bid to their third straight bowl game, the Brut Sun Bowl against Oregon.
-The Bulls entered the game as favorites, but surrendered 56 points (a Sun Bowl record) in a blowout loss.
-Following the loss, USF dropped from the national rankings in both the AP Poll and the USA Today Poll.

 Leavitt was fired on January 8, 2010, after an investigation revealed that, during halftime of a game against Louisville, he grabbed a player by the shoulder pads and struck him twice across the face.
 The investigation also claimed that Leavitt interfered with the investigation by telling several coaches and players to change their stories.
 Leavitt maintains he never struck the player, but was merely trying to console him, and after a wrongful termination suit against USF, the school eventually settled with Leavitt for $2.75 million.